-    In 2019, we spent $40,885 on our living expenses.
-We built our FIRE number partially based on this figure.
+In 2019, we spent $40,885 on our living expenses—that’s our FIRE budget.
+We planned our FIRE number partially based on this figure.
 We decided that $40,885 would be an appropriate, FIRE-representative balance to aim for in our Reader’s Choice FIRE Fund.

 In order to put us on the right track to reach this goal, we deposited the first quarter of that goal, $10,222, into the fund on the founding date.

 Community directed giving

 We will incorporate our readers within our charitable mission where possible.
 Our intention is to hand-select approximately 3-5 charities per month and donate to one of them.
 Working from the 4% rule, we’ll aim to donate 1/12th of 4% (or 1/3%) of the fund’s value every month to our selected charity.